aukejw/tegenafval/src/pages/en/oplossingen.md

 title: What can I do? - Amsterdam tegen afval
 ---

-## What can I do?
+## You can do a lot more!

-- See someone littering?
+- See someone littering, or using a waste bin that's already full?
 Say something.

-- Talk to your neighbors if they put out bulky waste (grofvuil) on the wrong day or in the wrong place.
+- Talk to your neighbors if they put out bulky waste (grofvuil) on the wrong day or in the wrong place?
   Refer them to [amsterdam-afval.nl](https://amsterdam-afval.nl/) (Dutch).

-- [Borrow a litter picker from the municipality](https://www.amsterdam.nl/afval/leen-afvalgrijper-afvalring/), or [buy your own litter picker](https://www.bol.com/nl/nl/l/grijpers/30657/).
+- [Borrow a free litter picker from the municipality](https://www.amsterdam.nl/afval/leen-afvalgrijper-afvalring/), or [buy your own litter picker](https://www.bol.com/nl/nl/l/grijpers/30657/).
 Keep your street clean.
 Ask your neighbors to join in.

 - Join one of the local initiatives in the city:
   [Trashy Friends Club (Instagram)](https://www.instagram.com/trashyfriendsclub/),